Pan-Africanism: Important women in pan-Africanism

 Alice Victoria Alexander Kinloch was born in 1863 in Cape Town, South Africa, before her family moved to Kimberley.
 The racist and segregated environment shaped her activism on systemic oppression in South Africa.
 In June 1885 she married Edmund Ndosa Kinloch, a diamond miner who worked at the De Beers mining compound in Kimberley.
 She witnessed the degrading working conditions of the compound premised upon the exploitation of black South Africans, such as the practice of making hundreds of black miners attend work naked to ensure diamonds were not being stolen.
 Kinloch wrote two articles in 1896, after moving to Britain in 1895, for the society named "The Recognition of the Brotherhood of Man", which was well received and earned her high praise from the editors.
 Her experiences and clear articulation of the South African political situation both through literature and speeches resonated with the British liberal intelligentsia.
 Kinloch frequently made efforts to engage in dialogue with activist groups in England.
 She spoke at Newcastle, York and Manchester for the Aborigines Protection Society which led to a resolution being passed that demanded the British government to end racial oppression in South Africa.

-Kinloch's detailed accounts of the nature of black oppression in Africa was unprecedented for these organisations who rarely had the opportunity to hear first-hand accounts of the African political situation.
-Now fully engrossed in the British anti-colonial dialogue, she wrote a 19-page pamphlet on the diamond trade in South Africa was in 1897, her views were beginning to become distinctly Pan-African in their calls for an end to continental dehumanisation.
+Kinloch's detailed accounts of the nature of black oppression in Africa were unprecedented for these organisations who rarely had the opportunity to hear first-hand accounts of the African political situation.
+Now fully engrossed in the British anti-colonial dialogue, she wrote a 19-page pamphlet on the diamond trade in South Africa in 1897; her views were beginning to take on a distinctly Pan-African character, with calls for an end to continental dehumanization.
 Kinloch's main contribution to pan-Africanism however was in her co-founding of the African Association in 1897 with lawyers Henry Sylvester Williams and Thomas J. Thompson, where they and 11 or 12 others gathered at the Charing-Cross Mansions hotel in London.
 Kinloch served as treasurer but in 1898 returned to South Africa with her husband.
 Two years later, the African Association led the Pan-African Conference, which was widely regarded as the beginning of 20th-century Pan-Africanism.
 Dr Tshepo Mvulane Moloi calls Kinloch the "founding mother of Pan-Africanism".